mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 })
 {% endhighlight %}

 Now, in the setter we want to record some metadata about the assignment.
-We put that data into an `__elOrigin` object that we store on the DOM element.
+We put that data into an `__innerHTMLOrigin` property that we store on the DOM element.

 Most importantly, we want to capture a stack trace so we know where the assignment happened.
-We can capture a stack trace by creating a new `Error` object.
+We can obtain a stack trace by creating a new `Error` object.

 {% highlight javascript %}
 {
     set: function(html){
-        this.__elOrigin = {
+        this.__innerHTMLOrigin = {
             action: "Assign InnerHTML",
             value: "Hello World!",
             stack: new Error().stack,